YaronWittenstein/Yaronwittenstein/content/post/vim-emacs-bff/index.md

 <br/>
 On the other side of the battlefield stood emacs -</br> a tall and stout operating-system having a feeble text-editor (some argue it had no text-editor at all...).

-Who will ascend the throne and be the best text-editor has ever lived?
+Who will ascend the throne and be the best IDE that has ever lived?

-The years have passed, and new wanna-be text-editors rivals were born.
+The years have passed, and new wanna-be best-IDE rivals were born.
 <br/>
 A partial list contain names you may have heard of such as: SublimeText, Atom, VSCode and IntelliJ.